 We can assist students to draft and proofread letters before they are submitted.

 Submitting your appeal

-Your letter and supporting documentation should be sent to the Dean of your School to the relevant address in the table below.
+Your form, letter and supporting documentation should be sent to the Dean of your School using the relevant address in the table below.

 If you are not sure which School you belong to, check here: Federation University Australia Schools